Setting up Web Access

 -

-Go to Control Panel > System and Security > Administrative Tools > Internet Information Services (IIS) Manager.
+Go to Control Panel > Administrative Tools > Internet Information Services (IIS) Manager.

 -